mozilla-services/socorro/docs/crashstorage.rst

 * **Signature Reports** provide useful information about crashes that share a signature.
 This includes aggregation on any database field, exploring crash reports, and generating graphs.
-* **Profile pages** show the recent crash reports that contain the user's email address.

 Socorro currently requires Elasticsearch version 1.4.